abilian/viewdom/docs/usage/static_string.md

 :end-before: end-before
 ```

-As the comment shows, we get back a Python `namedtuple` with:
+As the comment shows, we get back a `VDOM` -- an optimized dataclass -- with:

 - The name of the "tag" (`<div>`)